Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 ###### Ability Score Increase
 Increase your Intelligence score by 1, to a maximum of 20.

-Lore Knowledge.
+###### Lore Knowledge

 Choose one of the following skills: Arcana, History, Investigation, Nature, or Religion.
 If you lack proficiency in the chosen skill, you gain proficiency in it, and if you have proficiency in it, you gain Expertise in it.

 ###### Quick Study

-You can take the Study Action as a **:rsc-b: Bonus Action**{ .rsc }.
+You can take the **:rsc-a: Study**{.rsc} action as a **:rsc-b: Bonus Action**{ .rsc }.

 ---